 be the set of \emph{minwidth directions}, that is, the directions in which the minimum width of $K$ is attained.
 It is well-known that if $u\in\wD_K$, then there exists an $x\in K$ such that $x+\w(K)[0,u]\subseteq K$ (cf.~\cite{gritzklee1992inner}).
 Moreover, let $H(K,u)=\{x \in \R^n : x^\intercal u = h(K,u)\}$ be the supporting hyperplane of $K$ in the direction $u$, and let $H^-(K,u)$ be the corresponding halfspace containing~$K$.

-Just as the Behrend position is strongly tied to the L\"owner position, it turns out that the isominwidth position is linked to the so-called \emph{John position} of a convex body.
-Dually to the L\"owner position, $K\in\K^n$ is in John position if $\B^n_2$ is the maximum volume ellipsoid contained in~$K$.
+Just as the Behrend position is strongly tied to the L\"owner position, it turns out that the isominwidth position is linked to the John position of a convex body.
+Dually to the L\"owner position, $K\in\K^n$ is in \emph{John position} if~$\B^n_2$ is the maximum volume ellipsoid, called the \emph{John ellipsoid}, contained in~$K$.
 The charaterization of the John position by the existence of a certain decomposition of the identity is verbatim to \cref{thm_lowner_position}, except for that we need to replace the condition $K \subseteq \B^n_2$ by $\B^n_2\subseteq K$ (cf.~\cite{henk2012loewnerjohn} and \cite[Ch.~11]{gruber2007convex}).
-We can now formulate the desired characterization of the isominwidth position.
+We now formulate our desired characterization of the isominwidth position.